top of page

 Journeying Through Technicolor Tunnels

-Then to the opaque layers.
 I felt energized and I couldn't help but notice the color of the landscape was practically about to burst into a super-nova.
-And so I chose all my most radiant color- quite literally the 'Radiant' line by Gamblin- and painted madly away, from my heart.
+And so I chose all my most radiant colors- quite literally the 'Radiant' line by Gamblin- and painted madly away, from my heart.
 From the energy of the space, the feeling in my chest in this special place, this little cosmic vortex of a beach.

 Technicolor Tunnels